harmonytrevena/yatdl/README.md

 * eg: Users Model, Tasks Model
 Think about the methods you'll need for each model
 * eg: Users Model needs methods for registration/login/logout

+## Sprint 5
+Start working on the ROUTES (aka CONTROLLERS).

+ROUTES + PostMan (the app) can be used to test your MODELS.

+* Think about the kind of requests you'll need to make
+* How are task related pages different from the homepage (if they are)?
+* How many POST routes will I need?
+* How many GET routes will I need?
+* Do I need any PUT or DELETE routes?

+## Sprint 6
+Start working on the VIEWS

+* What should the homepage look like?
+* What does an authenticated user see?
+* What does a guest see?
+* How are the tasks viewed?

+## Sprint 7
+Does it work?

+* Test out the user experience.
+* Does it work as expected?
+* Fix any bugs you find in the process.